The hunt for a great body lotion is always on for me.

 Plus it’s a process, of which I just don’t have time for these days.
-I’m getting ready to launch a new business this fall and still writing for my health and wellness clients.
-And I still have to do my thing here and in Scrivener (there are the bones of a book in there.)
+I’m getting ready to launch a new product and weekly newsletters and blog posts take time to write.

-But to be real, I’m just not that into the whole process.
+But to be real, I’m just not that into the whole process anymore.
 I spend my spare time doing what I like, and the whole DIY-body-lotion thing doesn’t appeal to me right now.
 It’s kind of how I feel about camping these days.
-It’s a lot of work, and I have zero shame about taking the easy route when I can!
+It’s a lot of work, and I have zero shame about taking the easy route when I can.

 Enter Rocky Mountain Soap Co Body Lotion.
 My friend Angie researched it and found it to be a great non-toxic option, so we ordered together.
 Because then we save on shipping and have another reason to get together in the coming weeks. 🙂